yasamoka/db-pool/README.md

   - restricting user privileges to prevent schema modification by rogue tests
   - dropping temporary databases before or after a test run to reduce clutter

-`db-pool` takes care of all of these concerns while supporting multiple DBMSes, backends, and connection pools.
+`db-pool` takes care of all of these concerns while supporting multiple database types, backends, and connection pools.

 ## Databases